hieuvp/learning-golang/go-template-engine/README.md

 Besides completion options,
-once you specify the type of the dot in the template, other functionality such as Navigate to Declaration, Find Usages, or even Rename refactoring will work as the IDE has enough information to complete these actions.
+once you specify the type of the dot in the template, other functionality such as `Navigate to Declaration`, `Find Usages`, or even `Rename` refactoring will work as the IDE has enough information to complete these actions.

 <div align="center"><img src="assets/Go-Template-3-optimized.gif" width="900"></div>